Total Pageviews

 A) Full English Breakfast; tomatoes, fried eggs, beans, mushrooms sausages or bacon

-D) Kedgeree; spiced rice, eggs & fish
+D) Kedgeree; spiced rice, eggs with fish

 The iconic Black Cab (Hackney Carriage) which by the way does not have any bi-laws saying it needed to be this color